Last updated 27 March 2020

 Buying and selling homes during this stay-at-home period

-There is no need to pull out of transaction, but we all need to ensure we are following guidance to stay at home and away from others at all times, including the specific measures for those who are presenting symptoms, self-isolating or shielding.
+There is no need to pull out of a transaction, but we all need to ensure we are following guidance to stay at home and away from others at all times, including the specific measures for those who are presenting symptoms, self-isolating or shielding.
 Prioritising the health of individuals and the public must be the priority.

 Moving into an empty property